FestimKrasniqi/Restaurant-Management-System-Fronted/README.md

-Based on the structure shown in the provided screenshot, here's a README file for the front-end repository of the restaurant management system:

----

 # Restaurant Management System - Frontend

 This is the frontend repository for the Restaurant Management System.
 It provides a user interface for customers and administrators to manage restaurant operations including orders, bookings, menu management, and more.This project is based on distributed systems course.